Michael Jackson fandom: Reaction to Jackson's death

 News of Jackson's death triggered an outpouring of grief around the world.
 Fans gathered outside the UCLA Medical Center, Neverland Ranch, his Holmby Hills home, the Hayvenhurst Jackson family home in Encino, the Apollo Theater in New York, and at Hitsville U.S.A., the old Motown headquarters in Detroit where Jackson's career began, now the Motown Museum.
 Streets around the hospital were blocked off, and across America people left offices and factories to watch the breaking news on television.
 A small crowd, including the city's mayor, gathered outside his childhood home in Gary, where the flag on city hall was flown at half staff in his honor.
 Fans in Hollywood initially gathered around the Walk of Fame star of another Michael Jackson, as they were unable to access Jackson's star, which had been temporarily covered by equipment in place for the Brüno film premiere.
 Grieving fans and memorial tributes relocated from the talk radio host's star the next day.

-From Odessa to Brussels, and beyond, fans held their own memorial gatherings.
+From Odesa to Brussels, and beyond, fans held their own memorial gatherings.

 On June 25, 2010, the first anniversary of Jackson's death, fans traveled to Los Angeles to pay tribute.
 They visited Jackson's star on the Hollywood Walk of Fame, his family home, and Forest Lawn Memorial Park.
 Many carried sunflowers and other tributes to leave at the sites.

 On June 26, 2010, fans marched in front of the Los Angeles Police Department's Robbery-Homicide Division at the old Parker Center building, and assembled a petition with thousands of signatures, demanding justice in the homicide investigation.

-In 2014, 34 members of the French-based Michael Jackson Community fan club sued Jackson's doctor for the emotional damage caused by the singer's death.
+In 2014, 34 members of the French-based Michael Jackson Community fan club sued Jackson's doctor Conrad Murray for the emotional damage caused by the singer's death.
 Five of them were awarded one euro each since they were able to prove their suffering.
 Their lawyer, Emmanuel Ludot, stated that to his knowledge this was "the first time in the world that the notion of emotional damage in connection with a popstar has been recognised".
-2.5 to 3 billion people across the world streamed his burial.